KATYŃ -THE UNSPEAKABLE CRIME

 “My mum was flurried.
 Auntie packed.
 The officer told her to take warm clothes.
 We were taken to a train station, to a train surrounded by Russian soldiers.
 We got put into a boxcar, so full that you couldn’t move.”31

 In April, June and July 1940, using 19 cattle trains, Soviets removed more than 25,000 Poles from Lwów to mostly southern Russia and Kazakhstan.
 Ignacy did not survive.
-After the July 1941 Polish-Soviet agreement whereby Stalin would release the Poles in the USSR so that they could form an army on Russian soil, Zygmunt enlisted.
-He escaped the USSR with that army in 1942, and so did Wisia and her mother, who spent the next two years as refugees in Isfahan, in then-Persia.
+After the July 1941 Polish-Soviet agreement to release the Poles in the USSR so that they could form an army on Russian soil, Zygmunt enlisted.
+He escaped the USSR with that army in 1942, and so did Wisia and her mother, who spent the next two years as refugees in Isfahan, in then-Persia (now Iran).
 They arrived in New Zealand in November 1944 with 836 other Poles who escaped the USSR the same way.32 Zygmunt Rubisch joined them in June 1947, arriving in New Zealand on the SS Rangitiki with several other husbands of staff at Pahiatua.

 Wisia still remembers visiting the Katyń forest with Maria Grabkowski and the Reverend Monsignor Zdzisław Peszkowski, who escaped execution in Katyń in 1940.
-He was among 432 Polish officers whom the NKVD diverted to a single legitimate prisoner-of-war camp in Griazovec.33 He spent the rest of his life dedicated to the memory of his friends and fellow Poles murdered in Katyń, and became chaplain of the Katyń and Murdered Families of the East.
-Monsignor Peszkowski gave Wisia the pine cone and soil from Katyń that rests in the centre of the plaque.
+He was among 432 Polish officers whom the NKVD diverted to a single legitimate prisoner-of-war camp in Griazovec.33 Monsignor Peszkowski spent the rest of his life dedicated to the memory of his friends and fellow Poles murdered in Katyń, and became chaplain of the Katyń and Murdered Families of the East.
+He gave Wisia the pine cone and soil from Katyń that rests in the centre of the plaque.

 Wisia: “It was quite horrific to be near it all, in the forest, the trees… painful.
 I remember the house by the garden where the officers were before they were taken out and shot.
 But there has never been hatred in our hearts.
 There has been pain and prayer, but not hatred.”